morawi-cg/dek/README.md

 ## About

 This PHP/Mysql container is based on ubuntu:bionic, and has the following in addition:
-This container application will runt the code that will extract data from input files and inject into MysqlDB, it can then be directed to an output file.
+This container application will run the code that will extract data from input files and inject into MysqlDB, it can then be directed to an output file.
 The output file will be an operation that is implemented via a specific script.

 * curl
 * Make
 * PHP 7.2